iAmUsmanAwan/iAmUsmanAwan/README.md

 - 🌱 Learning Everyday.
-- 💞️ I’m looking to collaborate on Web Based Projects.
+- 💞️ I’m looking to collaborate on Projects.
 - 📫 How to reach me : muhammadusmanawan88@gmail.com

 ## Currently working on